Zint Barcode Generator and Zint Barcode Studio User Manual

 is not valid.

 For HEIGHTPERROW_MODE, see --heightperrow in section 4.4 Adjusting Height.
-The height variable should be set to the desired per-row value on input (it will be set to the overall height on output).
+The height member should be set to the desired per-row value on input (it will be set to the overall height on output).

 For input data requiring multiple ECIs, the following functions may be used: